ipsy-md/docs/docs/cluster/index.md

 ## What is a computational cluster?

-A computational cluster is a collection of interconnected computers (see image below), called **compute nodes**, accessable and operable via a single computer called the **head node**.
+A computational cluster is a collection of interconnected computers (see image below), called **compute nodes**, accessible and operable via a single computer called the **head node**.

 Each node offers a pool of resources such as CPUs, which in turn contain multiple cores, and volatile memory (RAM).
-The strength of a cluster comes from the collective interplay among resources which allows them to work as a unique entity able to perform computationally expensive parallel tasks (e.g. analyses, modelling etc.) otherwise difficult to achieve by a single computer.
+The strength of a cluster comes from the interplay among resources which allows them to work as a unique entity able to perform computationally expensive parallel tasks (e.g. analyses, modelling etc.) otherwise difficult to achieve by a single computer.

 <figure markdown="span">
   ![Cluster](images/cluster.png){ width="500" }